 - Jardiance (empagliflozin) – made by Boehringer Ingelheim

-Given the growth in use of all three SGLT2 inhibitors over the last five years, we’ve put together a comparison between the most popular SGLT2 inhibitors to help you understand the relative risks of each.
-While the action of mechanism is the same – they all block the sodium-glucose co-transporter 2 (SGLT2) protein – there are some differences between each of these diabetes medicines.
+Given the growth in the use of all three SGLT2 inhibitors over the last five years, we’ve put together a comparison between the most popular SGLT2 inhibitors to help you understand the relative risks of each.
+While the action of the mechanism is the same – they all block the sodium-glucose co-transporter 2 (SGLT2) protein – there are some differences between each of these diabetes medicines.
 In particular, they differ to some degree in terms of side effects, drug interactions, and contraindications (i.e., who should avoid taking the drug).

 Important: This comparison should not be considered as medical advice.
 Talk to your doctor or pharmacist if you have any questions about how these diabetes drugs could affect you.